kf8a/2018-data-management-workshop/PITCHME.md

 Note:
-The principles of tidy data provide a standard way of structuring data so that we do not have to re-invent the wheel for each new study.
+The principles of tidy data provide a standard way of structuring data so that we do not have to re-invent the wheel for each new project.

 Here we are focusing mostly on datasets that have a row and column structure.